 Informal and formal (committee) communications processes are another key support process.
-GSSM during 2006-07 implemented a full-time Chief Information Officer position (begun in third quarter of previous year) to assess and design internal data collection systems allowing efficient collection and assessment of data.
+GSSM has implemented a full-time Chief Information Officer position to assess and design internal data collection systems allowing efficient collection and assessment of data.
 Data is collected and analyzed annually, as part of our accountability report process.